We cooperate with 22 institutions within and outside the EU in student and staff exchange programs. More information on Erasmus+ at MUS

 At present, we have 43 agreements or memorandums signed with numerous institutions from all over the world within which we undertake joint activities in the area of staff and student exchange, joint research and publications and increasing the international dimension of teaching and learning.

-Between 2000-2020 we participated in nearly 100 projects financed or co-financed from external funds the value of which amounted to ca. 35 MEUR.
-The projects, including 4 within Horizon2020, focused on research, sustainable development, blue growth, R&D, improvement of educational services, dissemination or research results.
+Between 2000 and 2020 we participated in nearly 100 projects financed or co-financed from external funds valued at almost €35m.
+The projects, including 4 within Horizon 2020 programme, focused on research, sustainable development, blue growth, R&D, improvement of educational services, dissemination of research results.

 MUS Centre for Maritime Technology Transfer is responsible for managing projects related to technology and research (+48 91 48 09 480, firstname.lastname@example.org) whereas International Students and Mobility Office manages education-themed projects (+48 91 48 09 830, email@example.com).

 Our academics conduct research on the most pressing, maritime- and transport-related issues, both as a part of the University’s statutory activity as well as in commissioned works sponsored by the private sector.
 The research comprises such themes as e.g. Smart, green and integrated transport, Technologies for low emission and green vehicles, satellite navigation and communication, machines construction, exploitation and diagnostics, leakage currents active compensation, ship to grid electrical systems, hydrography & remote sensing etc. We invite you to study our research areas and contact us with regard to those which in your opinion might be of common interest.

 (Centre for Maritime Technology Transfer +48 91 48 09 480, firstname.lastname@example.org)

 The University's global perspective has always motivated us to seek opportunities for collaboration with international partners.
 This is visible in all aspects of our activity: